Bbb4477/HackTheBoxAcademy/Basic Info gathering.md

 This will remove the exposed "Mozilla/5.0 (compatible; Nmap Scripting Engine; https://nmap.org/book/nse.html)" when using normal sSCV scan

+#### Ip range scan

+nmap 10.129.2.0/24 -sn -oA tnet | grep for | cut -d" " -f5

+Output sample:
+10.129.2.4
+10.129.2.10
+10.129.2.11
+10.129.2.18
+10.129.2.19
+10.129.2.20
+10.129.2.28

+you can push them into a hosts.lst and do this

+nmap -sn -oA tnet -iL hosts.lst

+-iL : Performs defined scans against targets in provided 'hosts.lst' list.

+-oA tnet: Stores the results in all formats starting with the name 'tnet'.

+-sn: disable port scanning

+To make range scan even more natural, we can use -PE

+-PE: Performs the ping scan by using 'ICMP Echo requests' against the target.

+-Pn to disable ICMP echo

+--disable-arp-ping

 ## Dir travel technique